 The school shall disenroll any student who has failed to attend scheduled meetings or classes without communication after enrollment.
-Student/parent must contact the teacher at least 3 hours before scheduled appointment if they need to cancel or change.
+Students/parents must contact the teacher at least 3 hours before the scheduled appointment if they need to cancel or change.